nf-core/website/src/content/docs/contributing/modules.md

     be captured by the job scheduler's stream logging capabilities and print them to screen when Nextflow encounters an error.

-    This also makes certain they are captured by Nextflow whereas things written to files only may be lost when the job scheduler relinquishes the job allocation lost if using `process.scratch` - unless those files are designated outputs from the process.
+    This ensures that they are captured by Nextflow.
+If information is only written to files, it could potentially be lost when the job scheduler gives up the job allocation.

     ```nextflow {7-8}
     script: